honey303/assignment/test.md

 ## Deployment

 *Assuming that you have a minikube cluster set up.
-Please follow the below steps to deploy the app the cluster.*
+Please follow the below steps to deploy the app to the cluster.*

 - Run the script **deploy.sh** to deploy the app to the k8s cluster.

 ## Testing the API(s)

-`GET /configs`
+- `GET /configs`

 ```sh
 curl http://$(minikube ip):$NODE_PORT/configs
 ```

-`POST /configs`
+- `POST /configs`

 ```sh
 curl --location --request POST 'http://$(minikube ip):$NODE_PORT/configs' \